rune-labs/opensource/README.md

 This folder contains pseudocode describing how Rune Labs parses and ingests Medtronic RC+S datasets, such as how points are aligned in the time domain.

+## runecli/

+Command-line tools for use with the Rune platform.